 The Railroad Retirement Board is an independent Federal agency that administers comprehensive benefit programs for the nation's railroad workers and their families.
-If you receive your Medicare through the Railroad Retirement Board, it is important that you let them know if you move or change your mailing address.
-If you have questions regarding your benefits from the Railroad Retirement Board, contact the agency.
+If you receive your Medicare through the Railroad Retirement Board, it is important that you let them know if you move or change your mailing

-Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772Calls to this number are free.If you press "0," you may speak with an RRB representative from9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, andfrom 9:00 am to 12:00 pm on Wednesday.If you press "1", you may access the automated RRB HelpLine andrecorded information 24 hours a day, including weekends andholidays. ТТҮ 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772 Calls to this number are free.
+If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.
+If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.
+TTY 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are not free.
 WEBSITE rrb.gov/

-SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+SECTION 9 Do you have group insurance or other health insurance from an employer?

-If you (or your spouse) get benefits from your (or your spouse's) employer or retiree group as part of this plan, you may call the employer/union benefits administrator or Member Services if you have any questions.
-You can ask about your (or your spouse's) employer or retiree health benefits, premiums, or the enrollment period.
+If you (or your spouse or domestic partner) get benefits from your (or your spouse or domestic partner's) employer or retiree group as part of this plan, you may call the employer/union benefits administrator or Member Services if you have any questions.
+You can ask about your (or your spouse or domestic partner's) employer or retiree health benefits, premiums, or the enrollment period.
 You may also call 1-800-MEDICARE (1-800-633-4227; TTY: 1-877-486-2048) with questions related to your Medicare coverage under this plan.

-If you have other prescription drug coverage through your (or your spouse's) employer or retiree group, please contact that group's benefits administrator.
+If you have other prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group, please contact that group's benefits administrator.
 The benefits administrator can help you determine how your current prescription drug coverage will work with our plan.

-SECTION 10 You can get assistance from Pennsylvania Area Agencies on Aging
+SECTION 10 You can get assistance from Pennsylvania Area Agencies on Aging (AAA)